Why Some Men Feel Sad And Distant After Sex

 Sex is supposed to be fun.
 So why do you feel empty afterwards?

 Why do guys distance themselves after intimacy?
 For some, it may be because they’re not feeling great.
-What happens after sex to a man can be emotionally difficult.
+What happens to a man after sex or ejaculation can be emotionally difficult.
 Nearly half of men report feeling sad, irritable, and distant after sex.
 These feelings are real and common, and together they’re referred to as post-coital dysphoria (PCD).
-Although there has long been evidence of this phenomenon in women, the afterglow of sex can be more of a dark cloud for men, too.
+Although there has long been evidence of this phenomenon in women, the afterglow of sex can be more of a dark cloud for men, too, leading many men to wonder, why do I feel empty after sex?

 “We had conducted research on PCD in women, and the findings on the percentage of women who experience PCD seemed robust,” study author Robert Schweitzer, Ph.D., a professor of psychology at Queensland University of Technology, told Newsweek.
 “And yet there were no similar studies relating to men.”